 How long do I need my life insurance for?

 The duration that a life insurance policy runs for can be anything from 1 year to the rest of your life.
+A term life insurance policy covers your life for a specific number of years and pays a claim if you die during those years.
 Choosing the right number of years or term for your policy is key.

 Example - if your mortgage runs for another 20 years, your life insurance to protect it should do the same.
 If there are 10 years left until your children reach an independent age then your life insurance policy should run for 10 years.